osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_PersistedGrant.md

 ## `Get client Ids of persisted grants for user`

 Get enumerable of client IDs that have been issued an
-            Authorization Codes (not the same as the client type) on behalf of a User.
+            authorization code (not the same as the client type) on behalf of a user.

 ### Request